Dødedans i London, Tottel

 The Abbot maketh aunswere.

-That I shall now leaue al* gouernaunce.
+That I shall now leaue al the gouernaunce.

-But that I shal as a cloystrer dye;
+But that I shal as a cloystrer dye,

-This Death is to me passing great greuaunce.
+This death is to me passing great greuaunce.

-My libertie nor my great habundaunce,
+245 My libertie nor my great habundaunce,

-Yet aske I mercy with devoute* repentaunce,
+Yet aske I mercy with heartely repentaunce,

-Thogh* in dying to late men them auise.
+If in dying to late men them auise.

 Døden til abbedissen